opener-project/ner-base/core/README.md

   **ixa-pipe-nerc was the best system** in [SemEval 2015 OTE subtask within task 12](http://alt.qcri.org/semeval2015/task12/).
 + **SuperSense Tagging** (SST) for English.
 The models are trained on Semcor.

-Every model is self-contained, that is, the prop files are not needed to use them.
+Every model is self-contained, that is, the properties files are not needed to use them.
 You will find for each model a properties file describing its training although it is not needed to run the model.
 Please see the traininParams.properties template file for all available training options and documentation.